Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling: Quantum to classical limit in the weak coupling approximation

 \subsubsection{Normalising the second order \MFGS}

 From~\eqref{eq:sm:8} we get the second order partition function

 This can be used directly to evaluate the second order expectation value $\expval{\Sz}^{(2)}$, but instead we will proceed to derive the second order \MFGS.
 This normalised state can be arrived at in two ways.
-First we can write
+First we can write $\rhowk = \rhowkun/\ZSMFwk$, and then, on the basis that the second order correction in~\eqref{eq:sm:15} is $\ll 1$, we can make the binomial approximation